 The internship program consists of pre-internship field experiences during the first three years of the undergraduate program followed by enrollment in a professional internship during the senior year.
 Pre-internship experiences are described below.

-Pre-Internship Field Experience - A work or volunteer experience, preferably at the operational level (i.e., face-to-face leadership, park maintenance, camp counselor, assistant to full time staff, etc.) in a leisure services agency.
-Tending bar and waiting tables in a restaurant are not acceptable pre-internship experiences.
+Pre-Internship Field Experience- A work or volunteer experience, preferably at the operational level (i.e., face-to-face leadership, park maintenance, camp counselor, assistant to full time staff, etc.) in a leisure services agency.
+Tending bar, working retail, and waiting tables in a restaurant are not acceptable pre-internship experiences.
 It is preferred that students accumulate several field experiences during their freshman through junior year.
 Each experience will contribute to their professional preparation and may be later listed as professional experience on the student's resume.
-Field experiences are given no academic credit and are not supervised by the University.
-A minimum of 300 documented and verified hours of experience in at least two agencies are required as prerequisites to the final internship (RST 484).
+Field experiences are given no academic credit and are not supervised by the university.
+A minimum of 300 documented and verified hours of experience in at least two agencies are required as prerequisites to the final internship (RST 485).
+More information, the 300 Hours Verification Form, and submission instructions can be found on the RST advising Compass Page.

 During the first three years of the student's academic program they should accumulate and document 300 hours of pre-internship experiences.
 In addition, they must follow as closely as possible the recommended course sequences.
 The Application for Internship form calls for verification of 300 hours of field experience, senior status and the completion of certain courses deemed necessary and prerequisite to the internship.